feedm3/spring-boot-gwt/README.md

 java -jar spring-boot-gwt-1.0.0.jar
 ```

-The build tasks compiles all GWT related stuff and puts it into the [`static`](src/main/resources/static) folder.

 ### Heroku

 To deploy this app to heroku use the __Deploy to Heroku__ Button on the top.